longndt/react-course/lesson1-fundamentals-setup/readme.md

 - ✅ Understand what React is and why it's useful
 - ✅ Set up a modern React development environment with Vite and TypeScript
-- ✅ Understand JSX/TSX syntax basics
+- ✅ Understand TSX syntax basics (TypeScript + JSX)
-- ✅ Create your first simple functional component
+- ✅ Create your first simple functional component with TypeScript
 - ✅ Run and view a React application in the browser

 ## Prerequisites